MohitSahgal/MohitSahgal/README.md

 - 🔭 I’m currently working on **AI-driven applications**, **NLP (Natural Language Processing)** models, and **IoT systems**.
 - 🌱 I’m constantly learning new techniques in **Reinforcement Learning**, **AI Ethics**, and **AI-powered IoT solutions**.
 - 👯 I collaborate with cross-functional teams to build innovative AI solutions with cutting-edge technologies like **Langchain** and **Hugging Face**.
-- 📝 I write about AI and IoT technologies on [Medium](https://medium.com/@yourname).
 - ⚡ Fun fact: I'm also passionate about using **AI for Social Good** and empowering smart devices with AI.

 ## 💻 Skills & Technologies